-Continued elevated inflation and interest rates have contributed to a continued lull in the common stock prices of many REITs, including the price of the Company's common stock.
+Continued elevated interest rates have contributed to a continued lull in the common stock prices of many REITs, including the price of the Company's common stock.
 A continued low stock price and elevated interest rates have caused the Company's cost of capital to remain elevated, which, in turn, has significantly reduced the ability to acquire assets that meet the Company's investment requirements.

-- Continuation of the COVID-19 epidemic.
-The COVID-19 epidemic has affected the healthcare industry in many ways.
+- Healthcare Wage Inflation.
+The COVID-19 epidemic affected the healthcare industry in many ways.
 Many stories exist about U.S. healthcare workers, especially nurses, experiencing burnout due to the length and severity of the epidemic, and this has caused many nurses and other medical professionals to switch jobs within the medical profession or quit their professions altogether.
 This phenomenon has led to material increases in labor costs for healthcare systems, especially hospital systems, as some employers have had to rely on higher costing contract nursing labor to sustain their businesses.
-The increase in labor costs, among various other factors, contributed to the rapid increase in inflation during 2022 and remained elevated through the third quarter of 2023.
-Furthermore, the continued spread of variants and subvariants of COVID-19 in the U.S. has prolonged the COVID-19 epidemic. - Changes in third party reimbursement methods and policies.
+Although reliance on contract nursing and overall healthcare wage inflation may moderate during 2024, the overall increase in healthcare labor costs remains.
+Whether enhanced technology and cost-saving measures and increased reimbursements from payors will help offset these costs remains to be seen. - Changes in third party reimbursement methods and policies.
 The price of healthcare services has been increasing, and, as a result, we believe that third-party payors, such as Medicare and commercial insurance companies, will continue to scrutinize and reduce the types of healthcare services eligible for, and the amounts of, reimbursement under their health insurance plans.
 Additionally, many employer-based insurance plans continue to increase the percentage of insurance premiums for which covered individuals are responsible, which makes healthcare services more expensive for individuals.
-We expect these trends will only be exacerbated by the COVID-19 epidemic, as medical expenditures increased significantly during the epidemic.
+These trends were exacerbated by the COVID-19 epidemic, as medical expenditures increased significantly during the epidemic and have not yet returned to pre-COVID-19 levels.
 If these trends continue, our tenants' businesses will continue to be negatively affected, which may impact their ability to pay rent to us.